Steven-Klavins/steven-klavins-website/README.md

 **Navigation**

+The navigation of the site is handled by the React Router which will switch components if the route changes.
+When hovering over links they highlight to help direct the user.

 ### Future changes

-At present my website is not optimized for mobile use, however this is something I intend to do in the near future.
+Currently, my website is not optimized for mobile devices, however, this is something I intend to do soon.
+In addition to this, I would also like to add a contact form, the component for a contact form is present but not in use.
+I deemed it low priority for now, for some reason or other the API was not excepting my authentication token.